-Twenty-six whole-round samples were processed for chemical analyses of interstitial water at Site C0013, from five different holes (C0013B and C0013D-C0013G).
+A total of 26 whole-round samples were processed for chemical analyses of interstitial water at Site C0013, from five different holes (C0013B and C0013D-C0013G).
 Chloride, the major anion in seawater, is nearly constant with depth in Holes C0013B and C0013D at the concentration in seawater.
 In Hole C0013E, however, it varies widely, from 34% lower than seawater to 12% higher in the deepest sample from 17 mbsf.
 The major cation in seawater, Na, generally follows Cl, as expected from charge balance constraints.
 Na/Cl and Na/Br are higher than in seawater in Hole C0013B, probably because of expulsion of Na from ion exchange sites in clay minerals by other cations, but these ratios decrease systematically with depth to values lower than seawater in the other two holes, showing that Na is being removed from the seawater-derived pore water into alteration minerals over this interval and at greater depth.

 Mg increases with depth in Holes C0013B and C0013D, probably because of ion exchange with clays as for Na, but decreases to only 7 mM in Hole C0013E.
 Ca increases irregularly with depth in all three holes, to concentrations nearly five times that in seawater.
-Although some of this increase is typical for hydrothermal solutions, as Ca is leached from the host rock, much of the increase at Site C0013 undoubtedly results from dissolution of the anhydrite that is distributed abundantly throughout much of the core during the 3-25 h that elapsed between the arrival of the core on deck and squeezing of the sediment to separate pore water.
-Dissolution of anhydrite is implied by the drastic increases in sulfate.
+Although some of this increase is typical for hydrothermal solutions, as Ca is leached from the host rock, much of the increase at Site C0013 undoubtedly results from anhydrite that is distributed abundantly throughout much of the core and which likely redissolved during the 3-25 h that elapsed between the arrival of the core on deck and squeezing of the sediment to separate pore water.
+Dissolution of anhydrite is also implied by the drastic increases in sulfate.
 By contrast, sulfate decreases with depth in Hole C0013E to less than half the concentration in seawater, as would be expected from anhydrite precipitation within the hydrothermal system with increasing temperature.

 The deepest sample obtained from this site, from Hole C0013E at 17 mbsf, is in many ways a typical high-temperature subseafloor hydrothermal fluid.
-Relative to seawater, it is slightly briny at 623 mM Cl; it has highly elevated Ca, K, Rb, and Cs and greatly depleted Mg and sulfate; and it has lost Na to the altered rocks.
+Relative to seawater, it is slightly briny at 623 mM Cl; it has highly elevated Ca, K, Rb, and Cs and greatly depleted Mg and sulfate; it also has lower Na, presumably lost to the altered rocks.

 The abundance of microbial cells was evaluated by a fluorescent microscopic analysis using SYBR Green I as a fluorochrome dye.
-Total cell counts obtained from core samples at Site C0013 are generally lower than the detection limit of our onboard counting method ( $1 \times 10^5$ cells/cm sediment), and the lowest among all coring site in this expedition.
-Microbial abundance in the sediment of the Iheya North hydrothermal field is known to be relatively low ( $<2 \times 10^7$ cells/mL sediment) (K.T.
-Ishibashi et al., unpubl. data), but the cell abundances we observed are even lower than those previously found.
+Total cell counts obtained from core samples at Site C0013 are generally lower than the detection limit of our onboard counting method (4.4×10^6 cells/mL sediment) and are the lowest among all coring sites in this expedition.
+Microbial abundance in the sediment of the Iheya North hydrothermal field is known to be relatively low ($<2 \times 10^7$ cells/mL sediment) (J. Ishibashi et al., unpubl. data), but the cell abundances we observed are even lower than those previously found.
 Cultivation tests were conducted for Thermococcales (e.g., Thermococcus spp.) and Aquificales (e.g., Persephonella spp.) and thermophilic Epsilonproteobacteria (e.g., Nitratiruptor spp.) using core from Site C0013 and different recipes for media at various temperatures.
 No growth of these organisms was identified in the onboard experiments.

-Although onboard microbiological measurements and experiments were quite limited and did not provide any conclusive result, it is evident that no numerically prosperous microbial communities are present in the subseafloor at Site C0013.
-Except for the upper several meters below seafloor of altered sediment, the subseafloor environments are at higher temperatures (>150°C) than microbes can survive.
-However, it is still possible that shorebased work will yield evidence for functionally active hyperthermophilic microbial communities at Site C0013.
+Although onboard microbiological measurements and experiments were quite limited and did not provide any conclusive result, it is evident that there is no sizable microbial population in the subseafloor environments at Site C0013.
+Except for the upper several meters below seafloor of altered sediment, subseafloor environments are at higher temperatures (>150°C) than microbes can survive.
+However, it is still possible that shore-based work will yield evidence for functionally active hyperthermophilic microbial communities at Site C0013.

-Operations, lithostratigraphy, minerals, and physical properties
+Operations, stratigraphy, minerals, and physical properties